grahamwren/cs4500-project/report/doc.md

 implementing an AST which looks similar to SQL, or using a scripting language, possibly Racket, Lua, or NewLISP.

+It is unclear how we'd handle adding or removing nodes from the network.
+The data would have to be redistributed at some point, but this would require interrupting computations.

+Similarly, our current spec has no redundancy, so if a node were to die, the data would be lost.

 # Status